About this PGY2 Pharmacy Residency Program

 Residency Research/Quality Improvement Project

-Residents have the opportunity to complete their required research/quality improvement project within a collaborative, interdisciplinary environment, and as such, residents have the opportunity to meet regularly with other collaborators (e.g., physicians, nurses, etc.) to enhance their overall research design.
-Residents are also supported by one of the preeminent Drug Information Services in the country, which is readily accessible within our pharmacy department.
+Residents will complete their required research/quality improvement project within a collaborative, interdisciplinary environment, and as such, residents have the opportunity to meet regularly with other collaborators (e.g., physicians, nurses, etc.) to enhance their overall research design.
 Residents will demonstrate an understanding of the steps involved in planning and coordinating a project that furthers pharmacy practice, including, but not limited, to the following:

-• Project selection and defense to the institution’s Resident Advisory Committee
+Project selection and defense to the Critical Care and/or the institution Resident Advisory Committee

 Professional Meetings

-The resident is expected to attend ASHP Midyear Clinical Meeting and Mountain States Conference, and will have the opportunity to attend the Annual Congress of the Society of Critical Care Medicine pending department funding.
+The resident will attend Mountain States Conference.
+The resident may have the opportunity to attend the Society of Critical Care Medicine (SCCM) Critical Care Congress depending on the availability of department travel funds.

 Qualifications

-Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
+Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience).
 Residents must have completed an accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
 (The University of Utah Pharmacy residency programs do not sponsor visas.)

 Program Director